5 from 2 votes

 Notes

-Hand Minced Chicken: I recommend hand mincing chicken for Chicken Lettuce Wraps.
-Hand-mincing the chicken (vs using ground chicken) results in a chunkier, less uniform texture that holds up nicely when mixed with the mushrooms and water chestnuts.
-Hand minced chicken thighs also add more flavor to the dish.
-However, you can use ground chicken if you prefer!
+• chicken thighs – while you can use ground chicken, I actually recommend hand mincing chicken boneless, skinless chicken thighs.
+Hand-minced chicken results in a chunkier, less uniform texture that holds up nicely when mixed with the mushrooms and water chestnuts.
+I also think chicken thighs tastes better than ground chicken.
+You can also use ground beef or turkey.

-Lettuce Options: For Chicken Lettuce Wraps, you should use a cold, crisp lettuce that can hold up to being used as a wrap.
+• iceberg lettuce – use a cold, crisp lettuce that can hold up to being used as a wrap.
 Butter and iceberg lettuce are the best options.
-You can also use romaine lettuce but they’ll be less like wraps, more like scoops, due to the long, thin and firmer nature of romaine lettuce leaves.
+Romaine lettuce can also work but they’ll be less like wraps and more like scoops.

 How to Keep Lettuce Crisp: To keep the lettuce crisp, pull off the individual lettuce leaves and submerge them in ice water until just before serving.
 When ready to serve, dry them with a towel or salad spinner – this is a PF Chang’s restaurant trick to keep the lettuce leaves springy and fresh!